Arjunsinghthakur/SOEN-6011/skills/software-configuration-control.md

 > "Make every detail perfect and limit the number of details to perfect." - Jack Dorsey, CEO of Twitter

-this case study focuses on how [twitter managed to plan a controlled software release](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2019/bts-of-launching-the-new-twitter.html) to its users, by [actively listening to their feedback](https://www.wired.com/story/twitter-website-redesign/) and delivering a design that is well received by everyone who was using it.
+this case study focuses on how [twitter managed to plan a controlled software release [8]](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2019/bts-of-launching-the-new-twitter.html) to its users, by [actively listening to their feedback [9]](https://www.wired.com/story/twitter-website-redesign/) and delivering a design that is well received by everyone who was using it.

-> "Our goal was to create one codebase - one website - capable of delivering the best experience possible to each person." - [Twitter](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2019/buildingthenewtwitter.html)
+> "Our goal was to create one codebase - one website - capable of delivering the best experience possible to each person." - [Twitter [10]](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2019/buildingthenewtwitter.html)

 One of the problems faced by the twitter team was that it was difficult to bring all of twitter's features to the web due to their old architectural design decisions.
 So they decided to rebuild their site completely from scratch.
 This is not a small task, as all the features from the old site have to be migrated to the new site, which takes a considerable amount of time as they had at least hundreds of them.